Juanen100/StyleMiiU-Plugin/README.md

 # StyleMiiU
-This is an Aroma plugin to safely applying custom themes!
+This is an Aroma plugin to safely apply custom themes!

 Developed intending to straight forward as much as possible the process of applying custom themes to your Wii U Home Menu without running the risk of bricking your console.

 **No system file is modified by this plugin.**
 ## Installation
 (`[ENVIRONMENT]` is a placeholder for the actual environment name.)
-1. Copy the file `stylemiiu.wps` into `sd:/wiiu/environments/[ENVIRONMENT]/plugins`.
+1. Copy the file `stylemiiu.wps` into `SD:/wiiu/environments/[ENVIRONMENT]/plugins`.
-2. Requires the [WiiUPluginLoaderBackend](https://github.com/wiiu-env/WiiUPluginLoaderBackend) and [ContentRedirectionModule](https://github.com/wiiu-env/ContentRedirectionModule) in `sd:/wiiu/environments/[ENVIRONMENT]/modules`.
+2. Requires the [WiiUPluginLoaderBackend](https://github.com/wiiu-env/WiiUPluginLoaderBackend) and [ContentRedirectionModule](https://github.com/wiiu-env/ContentRedirectionModule) in `SD:/wiiu/environments/[ENVIRONMENT]/modules`.

 If you happen to have installed an older version of this plugin, delete the previous `theme_manager.wps` and rename `sd:/wiiu/environments/[ENVIRONMENT]/plugins/config/theme_manager.json` to `style-mii-u.json`